- Being a Business

 - Determine your legal structure, for example a sole proprietor, limited liability company (LLC) or S-corporation.
 Click here for an overview, but it’s a good idea to talk with a tax advisor about this.

 - Prepare and file organizational paperwork with your state if you will be doing business as anything other than a sole proprietor—for example as a partnership, LLC, S Corp, or C Corp.
-PICA’s partner, LegalZoom, can help you with this.
-[To get discounted access to LegalZoom products and services, join PICA.]
+A company like LegalZoom can help you with this.

 - Register a DBA (“doing business as”) with your local city/county if you will use a name different than your legal personal name or official company name that is registered with the state.
 (See prior bullet point.)
 Registering a DBA usually costs less than $100.
 [For more info, see “Doing Business As”.]